 If the student is eligible

-- The financial aid award letter will reflect a FWS dollar amount.
+- The financial aid offer letter will reflect a FWS dollar amount.

 - The award shown is the maximum amount that a student can earn during the academic year.

 - If your award letter does not list FWS funds, call the Office of Financial Aid at 724-836-9881 to request a review of your application.